VHarisop/gmlib/README.md

 Classes so far:

-	- `FastaReader()`: a class that implements efficient reading of files in FASTA format.
+	- FastaReader: a class that implements efficient reading of files in FASTA format.
 					   It also offers data label validation.